 This is the tried and tested original Halifax Donair Sauce, originally created in Halifax by Peter Gamoulakos.
 I can taste no difference from what I remember growing up in Halifax, NS.
-The addition of Onion Powder is solely my own and I like the flavor of that as the onion flavor works really well with items the donair sauce is used for.
+The addition of Onion Powder is solely my own.
+I like the flavor the onion offers and works really well with items the sauce is used for.

 There is some debate about whether evaporated or sweetened condensed milk should be used.
 A 1978 article from the Chronicle Herald states that sweetened condensed milk is the main ingredient, whereas Halifax Magazine, in an interview with Leo Gamoulakos, reports that the original sauce had 5 ingredients: evaporated milk, sugar, vinegar, garlic powder, and parsley.
-I gather that most shops nowadays use evaporated milk, but there are shops that use condensed or a mix of both.
+I gather that most shops use evaporated milk, at least in Halifax.
+But there are shops that use condensed or a mix of both.
+I wrote a Food For Thought article just on this and why the Original or Authentic Donair Sauce is made with Evaporated Milk and not Sweetened Condensed Milk.

 Mr. Donair INGREDIENTS